-- Maze club: There is a techno
+- Maze club: There is a techno music

-use my Tangent Maze in this ad card of theirs.
+Tangent Maze in this ad card of theirs.

 Here is a gallery of Maze graphics.
-Unless otherwise specified, all of
+Unless otherwise specified, all of these

-Some of these images were originally shared on the Usenet group alt.binaries.pictures.misc.
+of these images were originally shared on the Usenet group alt.binaries.pictures.misc.

-- Sarah Maze: You start outside the
+- Sarah Maze: You start outside the Maze,

-Maze, and your goal is to reach the castle at its center.
+and your goal is to reach the castle at its center.
 I manually drew the

 boundary, the solution through, and the main blind alleys, then had the